 The purpose of Informatica ETL is to provide the users, not only a process of extracting data from source systems and bringing it into the data warehouse, but also provide the users with a common platform to integrate their data from various platforms and applications.
+This has led to an increase in the demand for certified Informatica professional.
 Before we talk about Informatica ETL, let us first understand why we need ETL.

 Every company these days have to process large sets of data from varied sources.
 This data needs to be processed to give insightful information for making business decisions.
 But, quite often such data have following challenges: